innodev-au/innodev-au.github.io/index.md

 # Innodev's Open Source Repositories

-## innodev-appianfunctions-markupgen
+## HTML/XML Markup Generation - Plugin for Appian
-[HTML/XML Markup Generation]https://github.com/innodev-au/innodev-appianfunctions-markupgen is an Appian plugin for generation of  content with properly-escaped characters.
+[innodev-appianfunctions-markupgen](https://github.com/innodev-au/innodev-appianfunctions-markupgen) is an Appian plugin for generation of  content with properly-escaped characters.
 It can be used to produce HTML email content, XML to be fed into plugins or services, etc.

 ## wmboost-data